 Athenian men had a special room in the house just for themselves.
 This room was for lounging around and entertaining male guests; no women except for slaves and entertainers were allowed inside this room.

 Contrary to Spartan men, the educated, well-to-do Athenians were very much interested in the arts, philosophy, and aesthetics.

-Architectural masterpieces like the Parthenon and the Erechtheion, and the many statues of Praxiteles and Phidias, stand as proof that Athenian men were more cultivated in their daily life than many in ancient Greece, especially their Spartan counterparts.
+Architectural masterpieces like the Parthenon and the Erechtheion, as well as the many statues of Praxiteles and Phidias, stand as proof that Athenian men were more cultivated in their daily life than many in ancient Greece, especially their Spartan counterparts.